Docker

 docker logs -f rauthy

-To delete the container, if you do not need it anymore, execute
+To delete the container, if you don't need it anymore, execute

 docker stop rauthy && docker rm rauthy